hector-nevarez/datImage/README.md

-# image_details
+# Welcome to DatImage!

-Chrome extension that displays extra information on images of the website you are currently browsing
+Chrome extension that uses Machine Learning powered by, the MobileNet model of TensorflowJs & React.

+This extension provides additional information of an image of any website from your active Chrome Tab, the information displayed is obtained from the Wikipedia API.

+Thanks & enjoy!